ietf-wg-cellar/matroska-specification/index_matroska.md

 .# Abstract

-This document defines the Matroska audiovisual container, including definitions of its structural elements, as well as its terminology, vocabulary, and application.
+This document defines the Matroska audiovisual data container structure, including definitions of its structural elements, as well as its terminology, vocabulary, and application.

 {mainmatter}

 # Introduction

-Matroska is a multimedia container format.
+Matroska is an audiovisual data container format.
 It was derived from a project called [@?MCF], but diverges from it significantly because it is based on EBML (Extensible Binary Meta Language) [@!RFC8794], a binary derivative of XML.
 EBML provides significant advantages in terms of future format extensibility, without breaking file support in old parsers.